felipersteles/felipersteles/README.md

 ## 💫 About Me:

-* I am Felipe Teles and right now I am student of Computer Science at Federal University of Maranhão.
+* I am student of Computer Science at Federal University of Maranhão.
 * Doing some Java and JavaScript applications.
 * I like to read old books and play some classic musics in my spare time.